-In a concurrent process buffer, you can use the <Tab> key to perform completion on file names and command names as you're typing them.
-If no more completion is possible, it displays all the matches in the echo area, if they fit.
+In a concurrent process buffer, you can use the <Tab> key to perform completion on file names, command names, and environments variable names as you're typing them.
+If no more completion is possible, Epsilon displays all the matches in the echo area, if they fit.
 If not, press <Tab> again to see them listed in the buffer.
 See the process-complete command for more details, or the process-completion-style and process-completion-dircmds variables to customize how process buffer completion works.

 The process-coloring-rules variable controls how Epsilon interprets ANSI escape sequences and similar in a process buffer, and process-echo changes certain echoing functions.
 The process-enter-whole-line variable customizes how the process buffer behaves when you press <Enter>, or select a previous command from command history.

-Under Windows NT/2000/XP/Vista, certain process buffer functions like
+Under Windows, certain process buffer functions like completion, or

-completion, or interpreting compiler error messages, require Epsilon
+interpreting compiler error messages, require Epsilon to determine the

-to determine the current directory of the command processor running
+current directory of the command processor running there.
+Epsilon

-there.
-Epsilon does this by examining each prompt from cmd.exe, such
+does this by examining each prompt from cmd.exe, such as

 As described in the previous section, you can change the name of the shell command processor Epsilon calls, and specify what command line switches Epsilon should pass to it, by setting configuration variables.
 Some different configuration variable names override those variables, but only when Epsilon starts a subprocess concurrently.
 For example, you might run a command processor that you have to start with a special flag when Epsilon runs it concurrently.
 The INTERCONCURSHELLFLAGS and CMDCONCURSHELLFLAGS variables override INTERSHELLFLAGS and CMDSHELLFLAGS, respectively.
 The EPSCONCURCOMSPEC variable overrides EPSCOMSPEC.